blackmutzi/alexa-avs-prototype/README.md

 [![N|Solid](https://github.com/alexa/alexa-avs-sample-app/wiki/assets/alexa-logo-3.png)](https://developer.amazon.com/de/alexa-voice-service)
 # alexa-avs-prototype ( C++ )
 Alexa Voice Service (AVS) client in C++ for raspberry pi or any Linux Distribution -  This is a work in progress.
+Project is tested with Linux Gentoo(x86_64) and Raspbian(ARM).
 # What is AVS?
 Alexa Voice Service (AVS) is Amazon’s intelligent voice recognition and natural language understanding service that allows you as a developer to voice-enable any connected device that has a microphone and speaker.
 # What you need?
-A Linux Distribution with PulseAudio Support.
-Project is tested with Gentoo(x86_64) and Raspbian(ARMv7).
+* A Linux Distribution with PulseAudio Support.
-Amazon Developer Account.
+* Amazon Developer Account.
-Follow the steps [here](https://github.com/alexa/alexa-avs-sample-app/wiki/Raspberry-Pi) to create a security profile.
+* Follow the steps [here](https://github.com/alexa/alexa-avs-sample-app/wiki/Raspberry-Pi) to create a security profile.
-From Security Profile, you need ProductID, ClientID, and ClientSecret.
+* From Security Profile, you need ProductID, ClientID, and ClientSecret.
-And a WakeWordEngine Client from [here]( https://github.com/alexa/alexa-avs-sample-app/tree/master/samples/wakeWordAgent ).
+* And a WakeWordEngine Client from [here]( https://github.com/alexa/alexa-avs-sample-app/tree/master/samples/wakeWordAgent ).

 # Download it
 ```sh